 There are two seasons for carrots — the spring and fall — but they are usually available in supermarkets all year.
 People can buy them fresh, frozen, canned, pickled, or as juice.

-It is best to store carrots in the refrigerator in a sealed plastic bag.
+It is best to store carrots in a sealed plastic bag in the refrigerator.
 Remove any greens from the tops before storing to prevent them from drawing moisture and nutrients from the roots.

 Tips for preparing carrots

 Carrots are a versatile vegetable.
 People can eat them raw, steamed, boiled, roasted, or as an ingredient in soups and stews.
 Boiling vegetables can reduce or eliminate some of the vitamin content.
 Raw or steamed carrots provide the most nutritional value.